particle-iot/docs/src/content/reference/device-os/firmware.md

 It is possible for the application to allocate its own buffers for `Serial` (USB serial) by implementing `acquireSerialBuffer`.
 Minimum receive buffer size is 65 bytes.

 On Gen 2 devices (Photon, P1, Electron.
-E Series), the `USBSerial1` receive buffer can be resized using `acquireUSBSerial1Buffer`.
+E-Series), the `USBSerial1` receive buffer can be resized using `acquireUSBSerial1Buffer`.
 Minimum receive buffer size is 65 bytes.

 {{since when="3.2.0"}} This is also available for hardware UART ports like `Serial1`, `Serial2`, etc, see [`acquireSerial1Buffer`](#acquireserial1buffer-).